 What do you find the hardest about your situation right now?

 I’ve had to put my broom in the cupboard and stop flying.
-I’d love to pop over to Sydney to see my family and friends and I’m pretty sad my grand European adventure has been cancelled, but my baby is home and my HK friends are also grounded so I get to spend time with them (we’ve not always been very good at planning visits to the children so that we’re in town at the same time).
+I’d love to pop over to Sydney to see my family and friends, and I’m pretty sad my grand European adventure has been cancelled.
+Still, my baby is home, and my HK friends are also grounded so I get to spend time with them (we’ve not always been very good at planning visits to the children so that we’re in town at the same time).

 Do you have any tips for anyone in lockdown or self-isolation?